totravel/minidocx/README.md

 using namespace md;
 ```

+If you are linking against a precompiled shared build of minidocx, add `MINIDOCX_SHARED` compilation definition before including `minidocx.hpp`.

 ### Error Handling

 All minidocx functions will throw an exception in case of an error.
 You should catch the exception to either fix it or report back to the user.
 All exceptions minidocx throws are objects of the class `Exception`.
 That's why we simply catch `Exception` objects.